 Each of the priority areas includes actions that are designed to augment and complement the great work taking place every day in education and training providers across Kirklees.

-Together with Kirklees Futures the Learning Strategy, our Kirklees Economic Strategy and the forthcoming Local Skills Improvement Plan, they will help us achieve our vision for Kirklees: where aspiration, achievement and inclusion are the norm.
+Together with Kirklees Futures and the forthcoming Local Skills Improvement Plan, they will help us achieve our vision for Kirklees: where aspiration, achievement and inclusion are the norm.